PET INSURANCE

 Pre-Existing Condition

-Pre-existing conditions are health conditions that a pet develops or shows symptoms of prior to an insurance policy’s effective date or before the end of any relevant waiting periods.
+Pre-existing conditions are health conditions a pet develops or shows symptoms of prior to an insurance policy’s effective date or before the end of any relevant waiting periods.
 Most of the time, pre-existing conditions aren’t covered by pet insurance policies.
-However, MetLife Pet may cover some of them for group policy holders.4
+However, MetLife Pet may cover some of them (if they were already covered) for group policy holders who switched to MetLife Pet.7

 Premium

 A premium is the cost to hold an insurance policy.
-Premiums — aka rates — may be paid monthly or annually, depending on your plan and provider.
-Rates can vary based on your location, as well as your pet’s breed, age, gender,5 and species.
+Premiums — also known as rates — may be paid monthly or annually, depending on your plan and provider.
+Rates can vary based on your location, as well as your pet’s breed, age, gender, and species.

 Preventive Care Coverage

-Preventive care coverage is insurance that can cover expenses related to preventing injury or illness or keeping a pet healthy when there’s been no injury or illness — such as vaccinations, teeth cleaning, or parasite prevention.
-MetLife Pet offers an optional preventive care plan you can add to your dog or cat insurance policy to enhance your coverage.6
+Preventive care coverage is insurance that can cover expenses related to preventing injury or illness or keeping a pet healthy when there’s been no injury or illness — such as vaccinations, spaying/neutering, or parasite prevention.
+MetLife Pet offers an optional Preventive Care plan you can add to your pet health insurance policy to enhance your coverage.

 Quote